 We usually have around 70 charity trees, and have to keep to that limit for safety reasons.
 As long as everything else is satisfactory, we try to operate on a ‘first come – first served’ basis and usually have more applications than places, so if you are late applying, you are more likely to miss out.

-We are very much looking forward again to a successful Christmas Tree Festival.
+A wonderful and successful Christmas Tree Festival.
 The Festival was founded by Adrian and Marian soon after they arrived in Fakenham with the active support of the Parochial Church Council.
-We hope now that Adrian and Marian have moved on to happy retirement, the Festival will continue to be as successful as in the past – from the community point of view as well as financially.
+The Festival has continued to be as successful as in the past – from the community point of view as well as financially.

-As well as the 70 plus trees that will be stunningly decorated and lit, there will be refreshments, raffle, tombola, the stall selling quality bric-a-brac, books, homemade jams and chutneys and Christmas cakes.
+As well as 70 plus trees that were stunningly decorated and lit, there was refreshments, raffle, tombola, a stall selling quality bric-a-brac, books, homemade jams and chutneys and Christmas cakes.

-During the Festival in Fakenham Market Place the town Christmas lights, funded and installed by Fakenham Area Partnership, will be switched on this year at 4.30pm on Saturday 29th November.
-The event, organised by community group Kick Start Fakenham, will run from 11am with hot food stalls and fairground rides, plus charity & craft stalls.
-Santa’s Grotto (kindly operated by staff from Norwich & Peterborough and Fakenham Sure Start Centre) will be open from 2pm.
-North Norfolk Radio will be hosting the event, with traditional carols and an appearance from Fakenham Town Band.
-Fakenham offers a wide range of shops, including a large departmental store.
+During the Festival in Fakenham Market Place the town Christmas lights, funded and installed by Fakenham Area Partnership, were switched on.
+The event, organised by community group Kick Start Fakenham, included hot food stalls and fairground rides and charity & craft stalls.
+There was a Santa’s Grotto (kindly operated by staff from Norwich & Peterborough and Fakenham Sure Start Centre) and North Norfolk Radio hosted the event, with traditional carols and an appearance from Fakenham Town Band.

 Thanks to Shirley 2107 who shared a video of the 2011 Christmas Tree Festival on her YouTube page.